IAmTomahawkx/Streamlabs-Chatbot-doc/slcb/misc.rst

 -----
 To use scripts, you'll need two thing.

 - you'll need to install Python 2.7.
-You can download it [Here](https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi) after installing Python, you will need to open the settings in the scripts tab of your chatbot, select Folder, and set it to **C:\\Python27\\Lib** .
+You can download it `Here <https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi>`_.
+  After installing Python, you will need to open the settings in the scripts tab of your chatbot, select Folder, and set it to **C:\\Python27\\Lib** .
 This can vary from the one that I am referring to since it all depends on where you installed Python.
   Once you've found the Lib folder select it and hit Save.

 .. warning::
   Do **not** use *any* other version of Python.
 It will not work for the chatbot.

-- you'll need scripts *(suprise!)*. although any scripts you find online will (most likely) *work*, they could cause harm to your computer.
-Scripts do have access to all your files (as any program does) aand you need to be cautious when installing them.
-On the Streamlabs Chatbot discord (note that it is seperate from the Streamlabs discord), you will find scripts that have been checked by trusted people, and are safe to use.
+- you'll need scripts *(surprise!)*. although any scripts you find online will (most likely) *work*, they could cause harm to your computer.
+Scripts do have access to all your files (as any program does) and you need to be cautious when installing them.
+On the Streamlabs Chatbot discord (note that it is separate from the Streamlabs discord), you will find scripts that have been checked by trusted staff, and are safe to use.

 Importing Scripts
 ------------------